Lesley Ann Warren: 2000s and 2010s

 She had recurring roles on the NBC sitcom Will & Grace from 2001 to 2006 as Will Truman's father's mistress and in 2005 in the ABC comedy-drama Desperate Housewives as Susan Mayer's mother.
 Other television credits included Touched by an Angel, The Practice, Crossing Jordan and Less than Perfect.
 From 2008 to 2012, Warren played the role of Jinx Shannon, the lead character's alcoholic mother in the USA Network drama series In Plain Sight.
 While working on that show, Warren was offered Mary Steenburgen's role in Step Brothers (2008) but had to turn it down because of scheduling conflicts.

 Warren appeared in the films Peep World (2010), Jobs (2013), I Am Michael (2015) and 3 Days with Dad (2019).
 In 2013, she reunited with Clue castmates Christopher Lloyd and Martin Mull when they guest-starred in an episode of Psych, and again with Martin Mull in 2015 guest-starring on Community.
 In 2016, she had a recurring role in the Starz comedy Blunt Talk and in 2018 appeared in the Netflix superhero series Daredevil as Esther Falb.
 In 2019, she co-starred in the short-lived Lifetime comedy-drama series American Princess, and appeared opposite Sarah Drew in the Lifetime Christmas movie Twinkle All the Way.

 2020s

 In 2021, Warren guest-starred in an episode of the legal series All Rise on CBS.
 In 2022, she appeared as a regular cast member of the crime dramedy streaming series Panhandle, and had a featured role in the independent film It Snows All the Time.

 Personal life

 Warren married producer Jon Peters in 1967 and divorced him in 1975 after a two-year separation.
 They have one son, Christopher Peters.
 From 1977 to 1985, she lived with choreographer Jeffrey Hornaday.
 She also briefly dated producer Robert Evans, saxophonist David Sanborn, singers Bobby Darin and Paul Stanley, and actors Scott Baio, Robert Blake, Val Kilmer, and John Strasberg.
-Since 2000, Warren has been married to ad executive Ron Taft, whom she met at a hair salon in 1991.
+Since 2000, Warren has been married to advertising executive Ron Taft, whom she met at a hair salon in 1991.